chapel-lang/chapel/doc/rst/language/spec/types.rst

 Integer literals can be written in hexadecimal, octal, or binary.
 See :ref:`Literals`.

-Signed or unsigned integral types of smaller width can implicitly convert to signed integral types of larger width.
-Additionally, unsigned integral types of a smaller width can implicitly convert to an unsigned integral type of larger width.
-See :`Implicit_NumBool_Conversions` for details.
+Signed integral types of can implicitly convert to signed integral types of larger width.
+Additionally, signed integral types can implicitly convert to unsigned integral types of the same or larger width.
+Unsigned integral types can implicitly convert to both signed and unsigned integral type of larger width.
+See :ref:`Implicit_NumBool_Conversions` for details.

 It is possible for overflow to occur with binary operators on integers.
 For signed integers, overflow leads to undefined behavior.
 For unsigned